rwilliams/jrubywiki/Downloading-GraalVM.md

-**JRuby+Truffle is temporarily incompatible with GraalVM - you'll need to [build Graal yourself](Building Graal) for now.**

 JRuby+Truffle is designed to be run with a JVM that has the Graal compiler.
 The easiest way to get this is via the GraalVM, available from the Oracle Technology Network.
+You can get either the runtime environment (RE) or development kit (DK).

 http://www.oracle.com/technetwork/oracle-labs/program-languages/